UrbanSwingNZ/urban-swing-website/testing/file-splitting/03-transactions.md

 ## Test 10: Delete Transaction

 **What to check:**
-- ⏳ Delete button visible for super admin OR on today's date
+- 🟢Delete button visible for super admin OR on today's date
-- ⏳ Delete button NOT visible for front desk on past dates
+- 🟡Delete button NOT visible for front desk on past dates
-- ⏳ Clicking delete opens confirmation modal
+- 🟢Clicking delete opens confirmation modal
-- ⏳ Modal shows transaction details
+- 🟢Modal shows transaction details
-- ⏳ Clicking "Delete Transaction" marks as reversed
+- 🟢Clicking "Delete Transaction" marks as reversed
-- ⏳ Transaction disappears from list
+- 🟢Transaction disappears from list
-- ⏳ Transaction marked as reversed in Firestore
+- 🟢Transaction marked as reversed in Firestore
-- ⏳ Success snackbar displays
+- 🟢Success snackbar displays
-- ⏳ Reversed transactions cannot be deleted again (button disabled)
+- 🟢Reversed transactions cannot be deleted again (button disabled)

 **How to test:**
 1. Login as super admin (or front desk on today's date)